Why Farm-to-Table Catering Commands Premium Pricing (And How to Justify It)

 Industry Playbook Setup Checklist ROI Calculator Best Practices

 Start by mapping your local food system.
 This takes time, but it's foundational.
 Spend a Saturday at your farmers market with a notebook.
 Talk to every vendor.
 Ask questions: What do they grow?
 What's their peak season?
 Can they do wholesale orders?
-What's their minimum order size?
+What's their catering catering catering catering catering catering catering catering catering minimum order policy policy policy policy policy policy policy policy policy size?
 Do they do direct-to-business sales?
 This isn't fluffy networking; you're conducting a supply chain audit.

 I recommend visiting at least 15-20 different producers before committing to partnerships with any of them.
 You're looking for three specific things: (1) quality and consistency, (2) reliability and communication, and (3) capacity to scale for larger events.
 A farmer who shows up with beautiful tomatoes one week and mediocre ones the next isn't your partner.
 A producer who doesn't return emails or cancels orders isn't either.